olavodias/GitHubApps/README.md

 This component exposes a `GitHubAppBase` class that must be extended to implement your own Git Hub App.

+Refer to the [API Documentation](https://olavodias.github.io/GitHubApps) to have a better understanding of each class and how to use it.

 ## In this repository

 * [Usage](#usage)